 Dogs quickly come to recognize their new family unit, or pack.
 They can protect children from threats or summon help – it’s not just something that happens in the movies!

 Kids love a bit of rough and tumble – and so do dogs!
 We live in an age where children spend many hours glued to their screens.
 So it’s especially important for them to take a break and dogs encourage that.

-Even better than a video game, unstructured free play gets children’s imaginations working in different ways and allows their creativity to come out.
+Even better than a video game, unstructured free play gets children’s imaginations working in different ways.
+It allows their creativity to come out.
 The family dog can be a great participant in these games, especially if they are willing to wear a crown and be invited to a tea party, or don a cape to explore the backyard.
 Dogs are good sports, as we all know!

 7. A caring and compassionate example

 Through interacting with a dog even very small children can learn care and compassion.
 They have to learn to be respectful of what might upset a dog – like not pulling its tail.
 This helps them better understand other people’s boundaries too.
 It’s one way to promote socialization and learn to be gentle and considerate.

 Having a beloved pet also gives children an insight into the life of other animals and can begin a lifelong affinity.
 They learn to be more respectful of the natural world and care about the plight of other animals.

 This year’s winner of Scruffts – the crossbreed version of the famous Crufts competition was Jack, a Shih Tzu/Maltese cross whose sixteen-year-old owner and handler, Josie, credited him with helping her overcome her shyness.
 By taking him to obedience classes and dog shows she gained the confidence to talk to other people.

 Being a teenager isn’t easy but a loyal dog is a friend for life.
 There’s nothing like a loyal pup to can help young people develop confidence and the social skills they need.
 They might meet people from different walks of life or discover a new passion that can become a career.